apache/cordova-docs/docs/en/edge/guide/cli/index.md

 Before running any command-line tools, you need to install SDKs for each platform you wish to target.
 <!-- XREF
-(See Installing Platform SDKs for more details.)
+(See the Platform Guides for more details.)
 XREF -->

 To add support or rebuild a project for any platform, you need to run